commercelayer/commercelayer-js-auth/README.md

    console.log('Expiration date: ', token.expires)
    ```

 Sales channel applications can use the [refresh token](https://docs.commercelayer.io/api/authentication/refresh-token) grant type to refresh a customer access token with a "remember me" option.
-So in this case, if the token is expired, you can refresh it by using the `refresh()` method:
+So, in this case, if the token is expired, you can refresh it by using the `refresh()` method:

 ```
 const newToken = await token.refresh()